aron-net/aweSomeBooks-ES6/README.md

 # Awsome Books with ES6

-> Description the projecta Web app that store books information like title and author refactored the web app to use ES6 version
+> a Web app that store books information like title and author refactored the web app to use ES6 version

 ## Built With